Vacuum Energy and Renormalization of the Field-Independent Term: Field-Independent Term in Cosmology

-The potential is determined by the slow-roll conditions \eq{conditions} up to an overall multiplicative factor but this factor is fixed by the absolute normalisation.
+The potential is determined by the slow-roll conditions \eq{conditions} up to an overall multiplicative factor, but this factor is fixed by the absolute normalisation.
 According to Eq.~(23) of Ref.~\cite{lyth_2} and Eq.~(218) of Ref.~\cite{baumann}, the normalisation condition is

-the tensor-to-scalar ratio $r$ is given by the slow-roll parameters which are fixed at the scale of inflation ($k_{\rminf}$), see the text above Eq.~(218) of Ref.~\cite{baumann}.
+The tensor-to-scalar ratio $r$ is given by the slow-roll parameters which are fixed at the scale of inflation ($k_{\rminf}$), according to remarks preceding Eq.~(218) of Ref.~\cite{baumann}.
 Thus, the scale of inflation is given by the following relation

-which fixes entirely the inflationary potential including the constant term.
+which entirely fixes the inflationary potential including the constant term.
 Therefore, the field-independent term is fixed at the scale of inflation, too.

-Let us now come back to the idea of Quintessence.
+Let us now come back to the idea of quintessence.
 The cosmological constant is static which means once it is fixed (e.g., to describe the rate of accelerating expansion of the Universe today) its value remains constant over the history of the Universe.
-Thus, extrapolating back in time to the early universe, it has a very small value compared to the Planck mass.
-It would be more natural for the dark energy to start with an energy density similar to the density of matter and radiation in the early universe.
-The concept of Quintessence was introduced to overcome this problem which assumes a scalar field similar to inflaton with negative pressure but with a very large wavelength.
-The equation of state of the Quintessence is dynamic, time-evolving and given by \eq{c1} which has been used for the inflaton case, too.
-Therefore, it does not matter whether one relies on the idea of Quintessence or on the cosmological constant, the field-independent term of the action is involved in the theoretical model and its value is determined.
+Thus, extrapolating back in time to the early Universe, it has a very small value compared to the Planck mass.
+It would be more natural for the dark energy to start with an energy density similar to the density of matter and radiation in the early Universe.
+The concept of quintessence was introduced to overcome this problem which assumes a scalar field similar to inflaton with negative pressure but with a very large wavelength.
+The equation of state of the quintessence is dynamic, time-evolving and given by \eq{c1} which has been used for the inflaton case, too.
+Therefore, it does not matter whether one relies on the idea of quintessence or on the cosmological constant.
+The field-independent term of the action is involved in the theoretical model, and its value is determined.